ray-project/ray/doc/source/cluster/running-applications/job-submission/index.md

 This is suitable for any client that can communicate over HTTP to the Ray Cluster.
 If needed, Ray Jobs also provides APIs for [programmatic job submission](ray-job-sdk) and [job submission using REST](ray-job-rest-api).

-Finally, if you would like to run an application *interactively* and see the output in real time, you can use [Ray Client](ray-client-ref).
+Finally, if you would like to run an application *interactively* and see the output in real time, you can run Ray Jobs using [Ray Client](ray-client-ref).
 This tool can be useful during development.

 ```{toctree}
 :maxdepth: '1'